JakubPiecha/JakubPiecha/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Jakub Piecha
 ====================================================================================================================================

-I've been learning to program since October 2022 after switching careers.
+I started learning programming to change my professions.
 I am looking for a job as a programmer.

 * 🌍  I'm based in Mikołów
 * 🖥️  See my portfolio at [github](http://github.com/JakubPiecha/donation)